splunk/public-o11y-docs/gdi/opentelemetry/components/prometheus-receiver.rst

 The ``scrape_config`` section of your configuration file can specify a set of targets and parameters describing how to scrape them.
 For basic configurations, one scrape configuration specifies a single job.

-Targets may be statically configured by using the ``static_configs`` parameter or dynamically discovered using one of the supported service-discovery mechanisms.
+Targets can be statically configured by using the ``static_configs`` parameter or dynamically discovered using one of the supported service-discovery mechanisms.

 Additionally, the ``relabel_configs`` parameter allows advanced modifications to any target and its labels before scraping.